Where to Go Based on Your Safari Experience: From Novice to Enthusiast

 Phinda Private Game Reserve.
 Photo courtesy of South Africa Tourism

-Visitors embarking on their first safari will aim to include at least one safari experience during their travels, visiting national parks such as the Kruger in South Africa or smaller, private reserves like Sabi Sands.
+There are three levels of safari, each offering its own unique allure.
+If you are embarking on your first safari, popular national parks include the Kruger in South Africa or smaller, private reserves like Sabi Sands.
 The second-time wildlife adventurer will look to spend more time on safari, often combining various regions, among them Tanzania’s Northern Circuit.
 A seasoned safari-seeker might indulge in lesser-known or off-the-beaten-track destinations, such as reserves in Zambia or southeastern Kenya.

 For a First-Time Safari